 Figure 5-1.
-TCP/IP LAN-to-LAN Application
+LAN-to-LAN Application with TCP/IP

-For the branch office, you need to configure a remote node in order to dial out to the headquarters.
+For the branch office, you need to configure a remote node to dial out to the headquarters.
 Additionally, you may also need to define static routes if some services reside beyond the immediate remote LAN.